Chocolatey and sweet fat bombs. These Fudge Fat Bombs taste just like a piece of fudge, but without the refined sugar!

 NOTE: For this recipe, the stevia I used is VERY POTENT.
 A little bit goes a very long way.
 So, if you choose to use stevia but use a different brand, you will likely need to add more.

-Monk fruit sweetener, like that of stevia, contains 0 calories, 0 grams of net carbohydrates, and rates at a 0 on the glycemic index, making it another safe option for diabetics.
-Monk fruit is grown in south Asia and has been used as a natural sweetener for centuries.
+In this recipe, like in a majority of my keto dessert recipes and fat bomb recipes, I prefer to use monk fruit sweetener.
+Like that of stevia, monk fruit sweetener contains 0 calories, 0 grams of net carbohydrates, and rates at a 0 on the glycemic index, making it another safe option for ketogenic dieters and diabetics.

-I use and recommend Lakanto Monk Fruit Sweetener.
-You can use code “REALBALANCED” for 20% off your order!
+If you are looking for a sweetener that tastes like sugar and is low-carb, keto, vegan, and paleo-compliant, I highly recommend trying Lakanto Monk Fruit Sweetener!
+You can use code “REALBALANCED” for 20% off your total order!

-- Low-Carb and Keto: One fat bomb contains 1.4 grams net carbs per serving.
+- Keto and Low-Carb: One fat bomb contains only 1.4 grams net carbs per serving!

-- Paleo: This recipe is free from grains, gluten, soy, and dairy, making them paleo-compliant.
+- Paleo: This recipe is free from grains, gluten, soy, and dairy and are therefore paleo-compliant.

 - Grain-Free and Gluten-Free: Coconut flour is used in this recipe, which is both grain-free and gluten-free, making these fat bombs safe for those who are allergic or intolerant to grains and/or gluten.